xaviermignot/xaviermignot.github.io/_posts/2024-10-26-bicep-graph-provider.md

 Once again it is kinda fun to see how this extensibility feature has been implemented by the Bicep team, allowing interactions with other APIs than ARM while keeping the core workflow of Bicep the same, that's pretty clever 🤓

 ## Wrapping-up
+In this post we have seen how we can use the Graph provider for Bicep, and a glimpse on how Bicep extensibility feature works under the hood.
+Personally I think it's great to see how Bicep is evolving in its own way, amazing work done by the Bicep team, I can't wait to see what's coming next 🤓